Skip to Content

 Foodies will love Vancouver because there is so much amazing food to try!
 However, it can be hard to know where to even start.
 A food tour will let you in on all of the best local spots for amazing food.

-When we went on a food tour in Vancouver we tried everything from sushi to poutine to ice cream (and more!)
+When we went on this food tour in Vancouver, we tried everything from sushi to poutine to ice cream (and more!).
 Our guide was a Vancouver local who had a passion for food and was excited to show us all of his favorite restaurants that took him years to discover.

 19. Wander the Vancouver Art Gallery